Succession Planning Task Force

 • all files in which the representation terminated less than 5 years earlier; and

-• older files that reasonably require further evaluation, such as those involving trusts and estates and
+• older files that reasonably require further evaluation, such as those involving trusts and estates and criminal capital cases.

 - The State Bar should file a rule-change proposal asking the Supreme Court to amend Rule 43, Ariz.
 R. Sup.
 Ct., to amend the "participation certification" that financial institutions must sign every year if they wish to host IOLTA accounts to state that the financial institutions will honor conservatorship orders.

 - The State Bar should adopt a plan to assess client files and documents that have been deemed "non-destructible" under current State Bar policy, including seeking judicial orders for storage or destruction.please read these documents: